delay4now/main/matrix-reflections-02.md

 explanation can only cause panic among the whole population, so the monk better not reveal his knowledge.

-In similar similar, I had once written to a friend the following:
+In a similar vein, I had once written to a friend the following:

-> The "nudging" by itself has little value; the value is in the direction and the goal, which need not be, in fact must not be, revealed by the esoterics to the rest of the population.
-The esoterics hold knowledge that is necessary to determine the direction and the goal, but this knowledge cannot be exposed to those who are not capable of receiving it (for example, the notion of absolute truth transcends any moral notion).
+> The "nudging" by itself has little value; the value is in the direction and the goal, which need not be, in fact must not be, revealed by those with esoteric knowledge to the rest of the population.
+Those with esoteric knowledge possess what is necessary to determine the direction and the goal, but this knowledge cannot be exposed to those who are not capable of receiving it (for example, the realization that absolute truth transcends moral distinctions can be dangerously misunderstood, by those who have not attained that realization, as a license to ignore distinctions between right and wrong).

 ## My Own Short Take on the Free Will vs. Determinism Paradox